Hurricane Inez: Mexico

 While the hurricane was off the north coast of the Yucatán peninsula, Inez produced sustained winds of 69 mph, with gusts to 81 mph, in Mérida.
 The winds cut power and knocked down trees in Progreso, as well as nearby cities.
 High waves destroyed a dock in Telchac Puerto.
 Heavy rainfall flooded streets in Mérida, although damage was not severe.
+Agriculture damage along the Yucatán reached US$50 million.

 At the hurricane's final landfall, a station in Tampico reported sustained winds of 115 mph, with gusts to 127 mph before communications were cut.
 Inez dropped heavy rainfall upon moving ashore, causing flooding.
 In Soto la Marina, Tamaulipas, rainfall totaled 10.12 in.
 In northeastern Mexico, more than 3,000 people were stranded by flooding after dozens of rivers and streams rose above their banks, forcing some families to hold onto trees.
 The floods washed out roads around Tampico and cut communications and the water supply.
 In Tamaulipas, 15 people died while trying to deliver supplies to residents along the Tamesi River.
 Throughout the country, the hurricane left about 84,000 people homeless, and destroyed at least 2,500 houses.
 Agricultural damage totaled over $80 million, and property damage was estimated at $24 million in Tampico and Ciudad Madero alone.
 Overall, Inez killed 74 people in Mexico.